vennbury/lessons/python/basics/prerequisites/command-line-exercise.md

 ### Shells

-The shell is a command-line interpreter, meaning it translates the commands of the user(you) into actions for you operating system.
+The shell is a command-line interpreter, meaning it translates the commands of the user(you) into actions for your operating system.
 The following are the shells available on each system:

 - Linux uses `bash` as its default, but it has support for `zsh` and more.
-- macOs uses `zsh` as its default.
+- macOS uses `zsh` as its default.
-- Windows uses the `PowerShell`, which replaced the previous `Command Prompt`.
-It also contains support for `bash`.
+- Windows uses `PowerShell`, which replaced the previous `Command Prompt`.
+It now contains bash support.

-`Bash` is the most popular shell and it is the default shell in most Linux distributions. `Zsh` is build on top of `bash`, meaning it has additional features which provide more flexibility.
+`Bash` is the most popular shell and it is the default shell in most Linux distributions. `Zsh` is built on top of `bash`, meaning it has additional features which provide more flexibility.

 <br>

 ## Exercise

-Since all 3 of the pointed out systems understand bash, we will guide you through with the same commands.
+Since all 3 of the above systems understand bash on some level, we will guide you through the same commands.
 There may be a slight difference in output between your CLI and our examples as different shells may output the same information differently.
-Also note that Linux and macOs use forward slashes (`/`) in their paths while Windows uses backslahses (`\`).
-As you learn about the commands, you should expirement by using them in different orders to gain a stronger familiarity on how it works.
+Also, note that Linux and macOS use forward slashes (`/`) in their paths while Windows uses backslashes (`\``).
+As you learn about the commands, you should experiment by using them in different orders to gain a stronger familiarity with how it works.

 <br>